joaoafonso02/RushHour/README.md

-# ia-rush
+# ai-rush
-Projecto de Inteligência Artificial 2022 - Rush Hour
+Arificial Intelligence Project 2022 - Rush Hour

 ## How to install